zenglenn42/utbc2019-hw-03-wordgame/README.md

 * In the model, I use inheritance to subclass the WordStop game off a Game superclass

 In theory, it would be easy enough to subclass off the WordStop game to create something that only served up palindromes, for example.
-Even the name of the game itself is in the model.
+Even the name of the game and help text are in the model.

 ## Designer's Log